codica2/clean-code-tools/README.md

 # Linters congiguration
 ![](rubocop.gif)
 ## Why we use linters?
-Lint is a tool that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
-So we dont need to spend time for code syntax checking, linters can do it for us.
+Lint is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+So we don't need to spend time for code syntax checking, linters can do it for us.
 ## Linters libraries
 * [Rubocop](https://github.com/rubocop-hq/rubocop)
 * [ES-lint](https://github.com/eslint/eslint)